Information on the use of masks and face coverings in the community including how they can help protect you.

 Alert Levels update

-Auckland is at Alert Level 3.
+Auckland and parts of Waikato are at Alert Level 3.
 The rest of New Zealand is at Alert Level 2.

 Information about what to do at different alert levels can be found on the Unite Against COVID-19 website.

 - Using masks and face coverings can help protect yourself and others against COVID-19

 - Types of masks and face coverings